Hutong: Culture

 Hutongs represent an important cultural element of the city of Beijing.
 Thanks to Beijing's long history and status as capital for six dynasties, almost every hutong has its anecdotes, and some are even associated with historic events.
 In contrast to the court life and elite culture represented by the Forbidden City, Summer Palace, and the Temple of Heaven, the hutongs reflect the culture of grassroots Beijingers.
 The hutongs are residential neighborhoods which still form the heart of Old Beijing.

 From 2014 to 2019, an exploration game was played called 胡同谜踪 or Hutong Races.
 Teams explore hutongs within one city block in detail and complete activities based on art, food, calligraphy, history and technology and often with local businesses.

-Other information

 Each hutong has a name.
 Some have had only one name since their creation, while others have had several throughout their history.

 Many hutongs were named after their location, or a local landmark or business, such as: